 The Solution: Splitting Campaigns by Search Query Pattern

 One of the best ways to regain some of the control until Google (maybe) gives it to us is by splitting your campaigns by search query pattern.

 This sounds more complex than it actually is.

 What it means is that you find a specific pattern in the search queries that result in a higher ROAS or conversion rate than the other search queries.

-The most common example in eCommerce are searches that include a brand.
+The most common example in eCommerce are searches that include a brand, model or product name.